frdel/agent-zero/README.md

 1. **Required API keys:**
 - At the moment, the only recommended API key is for https://www.perplexity.ai/ API.
 Perplexity is used as a convenient web search tool and has not yet been replaced by an open-source alternative.
 If you do not have an API key for Perplexity, leave it empty in the .env file and Perplexity will not be used.
 - Chat models and embedding models can be executed locally via Ollama and HuggingFace or via API as well.
+- Azure OpenAI is now supported as an additional option for chat and embedding models.

 2. **Enter your API keys:**
 - You can enter your API keys into the **.env** file, which you can copy from **example.env**